zizitizi/my-devops-Roadmap/jenkins/S28jenkins.md

 - .requires: service needs to boot if not load then service not boot.
 - .service: to wrie service in /etc/systemd/system/ make file that begin with specail name to specify your custom files from other one. fir ex.: mysrcrit_number_of_socket.service  - that service in systemctl will show be with this name.

+in service file we have descriptions that appear in systemctl status .... . we can write the name of auther here.

+in after we say to system to run our script after that service its wanted. its cooman to use network.target. because network ls latest service that in run in system boot then we can run our service after it conveniently. best practice***

+type is type of that app that may be simple or not. user and grou is that user that have access to that script or app. execstart is path to our script.

+wantedby is which run level will be accessible.

       [Unit]
       Description=Websocket Connection Monitoring